Enter your ZIP to

 What If You Want to Do It Yourself?

-Small waterproofing tasks like sealing cracks are great for DIY enthusiasts.
+Small interior waterproofing tasks like sealing cracks are great for DIY enthusiasts.
 But something like installing a drainage system takes expert skills and know-how.

 If you choose to go the do-it-yourself route, watch for any other trouble.
 If the water shows up somewhere else in the basement or somehow gets around your waterproofing work, it’s time to call in a pro.